I Look to You (song): Live performances

+Houston first performed the song at Good Morning America on September 1, 2009, with the show being aired the following day.
+During the performance, Houston tearfully sang part of the song directly to her mother Cissy Houston, who was in the audience, thanking her for "standing by" her.
+Houston also performed the song on the German television Wetten, dass..? where she received critical praise for her soulful performance.

+Houston included the song on her setlist for the Nothing but Love World Tour (2010) after two 2009 rehearsal shows in December 2009 at Moscow, Russia and Saint Petersburg, Russia.
+During the performances of the song, Houston dedicated the song to her fans.

+On January 30, 2011, Houston would surprise the audience at the 2nd annual BET Celebration of Gospel gala by performing the song as a duet with Kim Burrell after Burrell began the song.
+Houston sang the second verse without introduction and elicited a standing ovation from the audience.
+The performance was acclaimed as the best performance of the night.
+It's notable as Houston's final television performance prior to her death the following year.

 Critical reception

 Houston said that the powerful piano ballad sums up the album and was all she wanted to say at that stage of her life.
 From the album parties Rolling Stone said that with the two tracks from R. Kelly (the chippy kiss-off "Salute" and the steely title track produced by Tricky Stewart, Emanuel Kiriakou and Harvey Mason Jr.) Houston seemed to be aiming for a younger audience and the radio.
 Billboard magazine's Mark Surtherland wrote "The overall feel of the album was notably contemporary, while retaining Houston's trademark vocal flourishes.
 Clive Davis praised Houston by saying that on songs like "I Look to You" it is not difficult to say she is 'the premium balladeer of our time'.